KohaILS/koha-manual-zh-cn/source/extending_koha.rst

 This process can be used to create recommended reading lists within Koha.
-So once the code changes have been made per the instructions on 'Koha as a CMS' you go through the 'Adding a New Page' instructions above to great a page for 'Recommended Reading Lists'
+So once the code changes have been made per the instructions on 'Koha as a CMS' you go through the 'Adding a new page' instructions above to great a page for 'Recommended reading lists'

 |image1078|

 Next we need to create pages for our various classes (or categories).
-To do this, return to the 'Adding a New Page' section and create a preference for the first class.
+To do this, return to the 'Adding a new page' section and create a preference for the first class.

 |image1079|